Guest Author: Edward Restivo.

 So, while attending Johnson and Whales and working on my Culinary Arts and Bachelor Degree (taking care of my mental health), but I wanted more physical activity, so I began to train with my new friends, those professional body builders I mentioned earlier.
 Upon graduating school and learning all I could for my working career, I felt an urge to go back to school to learn more about the physical aspect of life.
 It was then that I became a Certified International Personal Trainer at Hofstra University (Long Island, NY).

-I hope you enjoy this article as much as I did writing it and sincerely hope that it contains some new information to help you stay healthy.
+I hope you enjoyed this article and that it contains some new information to help you stay healthy.
 Thank you for reading!